pass-the-salt/www/achievements.md

 ---

 ## Contributions
-Here is a "living" list, certainly not exhaustive, of the contributions and interactions born of these moments of exchanges.
+Here is a "living" list, certainly not exhaustive, of the contributions and interactions born from these moments of exchanges during our conferences.

 * **2018**:
   * **code** - After putting [RetDec developpers](https://2018.pass-the-salt.org/schedule/#retdec) and [Radare2 devs](https://2018.pass-the-salt.org/schedule/#r2frida) in touch during 2018 edition of Pass the SALT, RetDec developers demontrates at r2con 2019 [initial RetDec integration into Radare2](https://github.com/radareorg/r2con2019/blob/master/talks/r2retdec/slides.pdf).
 * **2017**: